wgslr/getting-started/README.md

 <a name="s20"></a>
 ### Scenario 2.0

-In this scenario you will run a demo of fully functional, isolated Onedata deployment that will consist of:
+In this scenario you will run a demo of a fully functional, isolated Onedata deployment that will consist of:
 - a single node pre-configured Onezone instance
 - a single node pre-configured Oneprovider instance both running on a single machine.